 - .me: a perfect choice for blogs, resumes or personal sites.

-If you want to buy a .com.au or .net.au web address, you will need to be a commercial entity and have either an Australian Company Number (ACN) or Australian Business Number (ABN).
-For more information, check out business.gov.au.
+If you want to buy a .com.au or .net.au web address, you will need to satisfy one of the categories listed here.

 8. Safeguard your brand

-To protect your brand, don’t just purchase one domain, but all the various domain extensions as well as misspelled versions of your domain name.
+To protect your brand, think about registering your domain with various domain extensions as well as misspelled versions of your domain name.
 For example, I’ve registered both WordsByBirds.com and WordsByBirds.com.au for my own business.

 This prevents sneaky competitors from registering different versions and then using them to pull traffic away from your website.
 Registering related domain names ensures visitors who are searching for your business don’t inadvertently end up on a competitor’s website.

 Any misspelled domain names you register can be forwarded to your primary web address; visitors will never know they typed it incorrectly.

 Once you’ve found the perfect custom domain name(s) for your online business, it’s easy to get excited and want to register it right away.
 But before you do, it’s important to check that the name isn’t trademarked or copyrighted by another company.